Radishes may not be the most popular vegetables on the market, but they sure are amongst the healthiest.

 1. Radishes are high in fiber and water

 Radishes contain 1.9 g of fiber for every 1 cup of vegetable.
 They improve digestion, making it easier for you to lose weight.
-Being a fibrous and a watery vegetable, radishes help you manage your appetite.
+Being a fibrous and watery vegetable, radishes help you manage your appetite.

 2. Radishes are low in fat and calories